Goal of the Partnership for a Healthier Alexandria

 The Partnership is led by a steering committee dedicated to improving health outcomes among Alexandrians.
 The committee serves as the governing board for the Partnership.
 The Committee is comprised of representatives from businesses, nonprofits, community coalitions, City boards and commissions, health care clinics and organizations, Alexandria Health Department, Alexandria Department of Community and Human Services, foundations, and passionate residents looking to make a difference.

-The Steering Committee meets the first Wednesday of every month, 4:00 p.m. to 5:30 p.m.
+The Steering Committee meets the second Wednesday of every month, 4:00 p.m. to 5:30 p.m.
 If you are interested in attending a Steering Committee meeting, please contact Allen Lomax at Aclomax@aol.com for the venue /location and any last minute changes in schedule.

 Making An Impact